apache/flink/docs/dev/table/sqlClient.md

 Greg, 1
 {% endhighlight %}

 Both result modes can be useful during the prototyping of SQL queries.
+In both modes, results are stored in the Java heap memory of the SQL Client.
+In order to keep the CLI interface responsive, the changelog mode only shows the latest 1000 changes.
+The table mode allows for navigating through bigger results that are only limited by the available main memory and the configured [maximum number of rows](sqlClient.html#configuration) (`max-table-result-rows`).

 After a query is defined, it can be submitted to the cluster as a long-running, detached Flink job.
 For this, a target system that stores the results needs to be specified using the [INSERT INTO statement](sqlClient.html#detached-sql-queries).
 The [configuration section](sqlClient.html#configuration) explains how to declare table sources for reading data, how to declare table sinks for writing data, and how to configure other table program properties.